lmos-ai/lmos-demo/README.md

 You will see that the weather-agent has responded.

+## Using ArgoCD for deployment

+You can add the `argocd-apps` folder as new ArgoCD Application to your existing cluster ArgoCD managed cluster.
+You only need to adapt the secrets.yaml.

 ## Code of Conduct

 This project has adopted the [Contributor Covenant](https://www.contributor-covenant.org/) in version 2.1 as our code of conduct.
 Please see the details in our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
 All contributors must abide by the code of conduct.